JosephLai241/URS/README.md

 - Hidden (may be forbidden)
 - Saved (may be forbidden)

+Of these attributes, Submissions, Hot, New, Controversial, Top, Upvoted, Downvoted, Gilded, Gildings, Hidden, and Saved objects will include the following attributes:

+ - Title
+ - Created
+ - Upvotes
+ - Upvote Ratio
+ - ID
+ - NSFW?
+ - Text

+ Additionally, Comments will include the following attributes:

+ - Created
+ - Score
+ - Text
+ - Parent ID
+ - Link ID
+ - Edited?
+ - Stickied?
+ - Replying to (title of post or comment)
+ - In Subreddit (Subreddit name)

 ***NOTE:*** If you are not allowed to access a Redditor's lists, PRAW will raise a 403 HTTP Forbidden exception and the program will just append a "FORBIDDEN" underneath that section in the exported file.

 ***NOTE:*** The number of results returned will be applied to all attributes.
 I have not implemented code to allow users to specify different number of results returned for individual attributes.